 Enter the Lenovo Ideapad 3i (not to be confused with the pricier IdeaPad Gaming 3i or the IdeaPad 3).
-One of the best lightweight laptops available today at a budget price, it lets you perform day-to-day tasks like checking your emails, surfing the web and making Zoom calls, without breaking the bank.
+One of the best lightweight laptops available today at a budget price, it lets you perform day-to-day tasks like checking your emails, surfing the web and making Zoom calls, without breaking the bank (you can get an even cheaper price with one of our Lenovo discount codes).
 We spent some time with the Lenovo Ideapad 3i to see how it works in practice...

 Lenovo Ideapad 3i review: design

 The first thing you notice about the Lenovo IdeaPad 3i is that it’s very light.
 At just 1.6kg (3.5lbs), it feels like it doesn’t weigh anything at all.
 And you certainly wouldn’t think twice about slipping it in your bag on the way to work, the gym or your local cafe.
 It’s not too small, though: at just over 32 x 24cm, just under 0.8 inches (2cm) thick and with a 14-inch screen, it’s a decent size for both work and fun.

 A sticker on the keyboard proclaims this is a ‘stylish design’, and we can’t disagree.
 Particularly when the lid is closed, this looks not dissimilar to some laptops that are far more expensive, thanks to the brushed metal effect.